hphelion/documentation/commercial/GA1/ceph/commercial.ceph-authentication.md

 		client.cinder.key to all compute nodes
 		ceph.client.cinder-backup.keyring to all controller, compute and to all ceph nodes.

-9. Restart Ceph services
+9. Restart the Ceph service by entering:

 		/etc/init.d/ceph restart

-At this point, if glance user attempts to access cinder or nova pool, Ceph cluster would reject the attempt with a **Permission Denied** error message.
-Therefore, it is necessary to change `glance-api.conf`, `cinder.conf` on controller nodes and `nova-api.conf` on controller and compute nodes to include appropriate user-pool mapping.
-Also, on compute nodes, secret key to `libvirt` must be added.
-For more details, refer [http://ceph.com/docs/master/rbd/rbd-openstack/#setup-ceph-client-authentication](http://ceph.com/docs/master/rbd/rbd-openstack/#setup-ceph-client-authentication)
+At this point, if a Glance user attempts to access a Cinder or a Nova pool, the Ceph cluster would reject the attempt with a **Permission Denied** error message.
+Therefore, you have to change  the`glance-api.conf`, `cinder.conf` on controller nodes and `nova-api.conf` on controller and compute nodes to include appropriate user-pool mapping.
+Also, on compute nodes, the secret key to `libvirt` must be added.
+For details, refer [http://ceph.com/docs/master/rbd/rbd-openstack/#setup-ceph-client-authentication](http://ceph.com/docs/master/rbd/rbd-openstack/#setup-ceph-client-authentication)

-Perform following steps on HP Helion Openstack nodes - **[is this a new procedure or continuation of previous?**
+Perform following steps on HP Helion OpenStack nodes.

-1. On first compute node, add secret key to `libvirt` and remove temporary copy of key.
+1. On first compute node, add the secret key to `libvirt` and remove the temporary copy of the key.
 Execute `uuidgen`.

 	For example: